fable-compiler/Fable/README.md

 - [dotnet SDK 5](https://www.microsoft.com/net/download/core)
 - [node.js](https://nodejs.org) with npm

-Then run `dotnet fsi build.fsx` at the root folder see the build options.
+Then run `dotnet fsi build.fsx` at the root folder to see the build options.

 ## Contributing